genesiscommunitysuccess/docs/docs/05_operations/08_artifactory/01_artifact_access.md

 ---

-This document covers Genesis' artifact store, which is an instance of JFrog's Artifactory.
+This document covers the Genesis artifact store, which is an instance of JFrog's Artifactory.

 ## Obtaining credentials